List of Famous Geometric Art Pieces and Their Origin Stories

 Origin of Using Shapes in Artworks

-Before we list the modern geometric artists and their artwork, let’s see whether shape painting and the use of shapes in the art are new.
+Before we list the modern geometric artists and their artwork, let’s see whether shape painting and the use of shapes in art are new.
 Unfortunately, the answer is “no.”

 Geometric art was part of Greek art in the Greek Dark Ages in 900 – 700 BC.
 Its center was in Athens, and from there, the style spread.
 For example, they used geometric shapes in their pottery vases.